Minimum Wage & Workplace Labor Standards

 Sheltered Workshop: The New Jersey State Wage and Hour Law authorizes the employment of individuals with disabilities by charitable organizations or institutions at a rate less than the minimum wage, and requires the issuing of special permits detailing the duration, type of work performed and the payment of commensurate wages.

-Below are some of the NJ State Labor Laws enforced by the NJ Division of Wage & Hour Compliance:
+Below are additional employer resources of the NJ State Labor Laws enforced by the NJ Division of Wage & Hour Compliance:

 These statute and rule reprints are for ready reference only.
 For official text consult the New Jersey Statutes Annotated and the New Jersey Administrative Code.